 Toggle: English / Spanish

-Cat scratch disease is caused by Bartonella henselae.
-The disease is spread through contact with an infected cat (a bite or scratch), or contact with cat saliva on broken skin or the white of the eye.
+Cat-scratch disease is caused by the bacteria Bartonella henselae.
+The disease is spread through contact with an infected cat (a bite or scratch) or exposure to cat fleas.
+It also can be spread through contact with cat saliva on broken skin or mucosal surfaces like those in the nose, mouth, and eyes.

 A person who has had contact with an infected cat may show common symptoms, including:

-- Bump (papule) or blister (pustule) at site of injury (usually the first sign)
+- Bump () or blister () at site of injury (usually the first sign)

 - Lymph node swelling (lymphadenopathy) near the site of the scratch or bite